Ambigolimax valentianus: Life cycle and ecology

 In captivity, at about 17 °C, eggs took roughly 3 weeks to hatch, and hatchlings took about 24 weeks to first lay eggs.
 These slugs laid of the order of 150 eggs in their lifetimes, but one individual laid 1510 eggs.
 Eggs were laid in clutches, ranging widely in size but 40 eggs was typical.
 About half of slugs kept singly had died within 15 months, but some lived for over two years.
 At 5 °C eggs took much longer to hatch (17 weeks); above 25 °C all eggs died, although a small proportion survived briefer (1 hour) exposures to 31 °C. Hatchlings mostly survived 34 °C, but not 36 °C. However, resistance to heat varies adaptively through the year, as does resistance to cold; in the middle of winter half the individuals could survive −8 °C, whereas for hatchlings in March the equivalent figure was −3 °C.

 In subtropical parts of Japan, A. valentianus has an annual life cycle and reproduces during the colder part of the year; egg laying occurs between November and May but is depressed in the coldest months.
 Sperm is first produced a little earlier during development than eggs.
 Most eggs hatch in April.
 In spring two generations of the slug coexist, overlapping in size, before the older generation dies off by June.
 In more temperate parts of Japan, the life cycle is similar, but shifted two months earlier, so that slugs mature already by August or September and die by May.
 In both populations the trigger for maturation is day length.

 Slugs kept singly without the opportunity to mate nevertheless produced as many fertile eggs as those kept in groups.
-However, population genetic data implies that free-living individuals largely cross with others.Ambigolimax valentianus eats green leaves and shoots, and consequently can be a pest in greenhouses or even outdoors.
+However, population genetic data implies that free-living individuals largely cross with others.

+Ambigolimax valentianus eats green leaves and shoots, and consequently can be a pest in greenhouses or even outdoors.
 It also eats animal matter and fallen leaves.
 Activity and feeding start before sunset, peaking in the earlier part of the night.
 This species seldom climbs up trees and during the day is most commonly found under boards, rocks and plant containers.
 Often its first discovery in a country has been in greenhouses, from whence it has spread to gardens, other synanthropic habitats outdoors, and even to woodland, likely facilitated nowadays by global warming.
 Where it has been introduced, this species may become the dominant slug.
 A bizarre consequence of its abundance on Gough Island is that it prevented the eradication of another introduction, the house mouse, by consuming the poison bait dropped from helicopters.

 Distribution

-This species has been recorded widely around the world, its spread starting already over 100 years ago.
+This species has been recorded widely around the world, with its spread starting over 100 years ago.
 In the following list, oceanic islands are considered separately from the mainland countries to which they belong.
 If the date of first collection is not given in the cited source, the publication date of the first report is listed instead.